Cuisine of Quebec: Smoked meat

-Early French Canadian colonials learned this technique from Native Americans.
-Since the colonials discovered that it was useful for preserving food, they decided to start smoking their meat in the boucanage fashion, following their usual brining and/or spicing.
-This practice continued for centuries.
-Native Americans, on the other hand, continued to only boucaner their meat following their exchanges with the colonials and never started brining or spicing.
+Colonials learned this technique from First Peoples.
+After they discovered that it was useful for preserving food, they decided to start smoking their meat in the boucanage fashion, following their usual brining and/or spicing.
+First Peoples, on the other hand, continued to only boucaner and never started brining or spicing.
+Today, Québecers still eat food that has been boucané for its taste.

-Today, Québecers still eat food that has been boucané, but for its taste rather than as a by-product of a food preservation technique.
-Establishments called boucanières or boucaneries are specialized in the boucanage process.
-On top of the traditional brining, spicing and smoking, modern boucanières can also use tree essences to infuse a certain taste in the meat, with maple wood being the most popular choice.
+Establishments called boucanières or boucaneries are specialized in the process.
+Modern boucanières can also use tree essences to infuse a certain taste in the meat, with maple wood being the most popular choice.
 A technique called boucaner à froid has also been developed; it involves drying fish and then suspending them over a fire.
 Boucaner à froid has always been popular in the Gaspesia, Bas-Saint-Laurent and Côte-Nord regions since fish were and are still commonly caught there.
-Atlantic herring, for example, was historically fished and exported in large quantities from these areas.

 In the 1930s, Jewish immigrants came to Montréal and introduced their own Eastern European meat-smoking technique to Québec.
 This technique is often used today to make Montréal smoked meat, which is then often cut up in narrow slices to be added to dishes as an ingredient.
 Montréal smoked meat is also often spiced with Montréal steak spice and used to make Montréal smoked meat sandwiches.

 Smoked salmon has become more popular in recent decades due to influence from the United States and Europe.
 Smoked pork's popularity has decreased and it is now almost exclusively consumed during Easter.

-Cochonailles
+Charcuterie

-Pork-based charcuterie is traditionally referred to in Québec as cochonailles.
-Here are the most popular:
+In Quebec, charcuterie is sometimes referred to as cochonailles.
+It includes: